The deadline for submitting a Scientific Report is September 30, at the end of the project.

 The goal of this scientific report is to gather information about the projects that we are funding and evaluate their impact in terms of scientific output, publications, trainee formation and potential impact for cancer patients.
 The requested information will be used for the Cancer Research Society Impact Report that will be made available to our donors, partners and the scientific community.

-Look for the link in the Forms, reports and instructions section.
+Look for the link in the Forms and guidelines.

 Biosafety Certificate: All projects involving work with potentially biohazardous materials require a biosafety certificate.
 These include 1) cell lines of all origins, 2) living animals, 3) human samples and 4) potentially pathogenic nucleic acids.
 We expect all researchers working in a wet lab to provide this certificate.
 Please contact your institution’s biosafety department for details.